imagineLife/big-site/content/mongo/sharding/the-shard-key.md

 # will see that the collection is marked as sharded, docs are broken into chunks, and can see ranges of vals in each chunk
 ```
+## Good Shard Keys
+Good Shard Keys allow for even write distribution with 3 things:
+- Cardinality
+- High Frequency of unique vals
+- change non monotonically

+### Cardinality
+These should produce good write distribution.
+The key should have high *cardinality*: high number of unique values (_more cardinality, more keys, more shard ability_).
+Days of the week produce 7 keys, max 7 shards.
+Days of the year produce 365 keys, max 365 shards.

+### Frequency
+The more often the unique values of the shard key increase ability to disperse the data across unique chunks.
+If keys are states, with max of 50 shards, but 80% of the data comes in NY state, the shards will be uneven, and NY data querying will still be slow.

+### NonMonotonically Changing
+Avoid shard key values that are changing at an even expected rate.
+_Timestamps_ are _high cardinality and high frequency_.
+Timestamps are bad Shard key though due to the bounds that are set on each shard.
+All new entries will end up in the 'last' shard.

+Good Shard keys allow for good read isolation.
+### Read Isolation
+When the Shard Key is in a read query, the read query goes straight to that shard, allowing reads to only take place on a single data source and skip scanning the whole dataset.
+_Without_ the shard key, mongo has to perform these "scatter gather" type operations.

 ## TakeAways
 - the Shard Key determines how data is distributed across the shard cluster